Magadheera: Music

 M. M. Keeravani composed the film's soundtrack.
-Kalyani Malik had done the Sound suvervision.
-It features six songs including the remixed version of his own composition "Bangaru Kodipetta" from the 1992 film Gharana Mogudu.
+Kalyani Malik had done the Sound supervision.
+It features six songs including the remixed version of his composition "Bangaru Kodipetta" from the 1992 film Gharana Mogudu.
 The soundtrack of the Tamil dubbed version, Maaveeran, had three additional tracks.
 The Telugu soundtrack was launched at Shilpakala Vedika in Hyderabad on 28 June 2009.
 The Tamil version was launched on 25 April 2011 in Chennai.